fspoettel/blaupause/README.md

     </section>
 ```

-`--` is used for modifiers (SCSS vars: values), while `__` is reserved for sub-elements (SCSS vars: sub-groups).
+`--` is used for modifiers while `__` is reserved for sub-elements.

  The CSS is indented by 4 spaces and nesting is kept to an absolute minimum.
-Variables have sensible defaults and are decoupled as much as possible, so that it is for example easy to decouple `$type--sizing-unit` from `$base--sizing--unit`, which are by default coupled.
+Variables and maps have sensible defaults and are decoupled as much as possible, so that it is for example easy to decouple `sizing(type)` from `sizing(base)`, which are by default coupled.
 This gives you the freedom to scope variable contexts.

 The js takes a modular approach too.